 NOTE: Throughout CPME 130, including the substantive change section, a comprehensive on- site evaluation requires another full accreditation process, including submission of a self-study and the conduct of an on-site visit.

-1. Change in educational mission of the institution.
+1. Substantial change in the established educational mission or objectives of the college.

 The college must notify the Council 60 days prior to the scheduled Council meeting that the college wants the substantive change to be reviewed.
 The following documentation must be submitted at least 30 days prior to the Council meeting during which the change will be reviewed.